SFX-WoW/Masque/CONTRIBUTING.md

 ## Localization

 Due to the scope of _World of Warcraft_ and its gaming community, one of the easiest and most important ways you can contribute to an add-on is through translations.
-The recommended way to help localize _Masque_ is by using the [localization system on WoW Ace](https://www.wowace.com/projects/masque/localization).
+The recommended way to help localize _Masque_ is by using the [localization system] on WoW Ace.
 This system provides a web interface and helps simplify updating translations.

 ## Bug Reports

-When reporting issues with _Masque_, please use GitHub's [issue tracker](https://github.com/stormfx/masque/issues).
+When reporting issues with _Masque_, please use the [issue tracker] on GitHub.
 This helps keep them in one location, making it easier to keep track of them.
 Always make sure there isn't an existing issue on the problem you're having.

 ### Submitting a Bug Report